TylerLu/EDUGraphAPI-Angular/README.md

 **Services**

-Below are the services used by the server side app:
+The services used by the server side app:

 | Service           | Description                              |
 | ----------------- | ---------------------------------------- |